brycewray/eleventy_solo/src/privacy/index.md

 When I learned that the use of [Google Fonts](https://fonts.google.com) *served from* Google will transmit a visitor's apparently **not** anonymized IP address[^Issue1495] to Google, I quit using this product (and suggesting to others that they use it) and, instead, served from my own site any typefaces that aren't part of the so-called "[system fonts stack](/posts/2018/10/web-typography-part-2)."

 [^Issue1495]: For the discussion that convinced me to go this route after my initial skepticism about its necessity, see the Google Fonts GitHub issue, "[GDPR compliance](https://github.com/google/fonts/issues/1495)."

+### StartPage

+The search form in the site navigation menu sends site-specific queries to [StartPage](https://www.startpage.com), a privacy-focused search engine which provides Google search results without the Google cookies and scripts.
+For more information, see the [StartPage privacy policy](https://www.startpage.com/en/search/privacy-policy.html).

 ### Twitter